andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Alternatives

 Do not provide a RichTextArea control as a core part of JavaFX.

 A number of existing open source projects already provide some rich text capability:

 - https://github.com/FXMisc/RichTextFX
 - https://github.com/gluonhq/rich-text-area
 - https://github.com/andy-goryachev/FxEditor

+One special case must be listed along with true alternatives: adding static rich text to existing controls such as Buttons, Labels, and the like.
+This can be achieved by setting an instance of **TextFlow** as graphic.
+Doing so will require additional effort to support other basic features such as accessibility.

 ## Testing